ciCciC/dcnn-from-scratch/README.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
 # Deep Convolutional Neural Network
+## Neuro & Computer Science

 #### from scratch

 #### (c) Koray Poyraz

+The hierarchical structure of layers including the transformations and operations mimick the biological computation of neurons in image processing.

 TODO:
 - Derivative function of Cross Entropy